01-edu/public/subjects/devops/crud-master-py/README.md

 APIs are a very common and convenient way to deploy services in a modular way.
-In this exercise we will create a simple microservices infrastructure, having an API Gateway connected to two other services.
-Those two services will in turn get data from two distinct databases.
-The communication between services will be done by using HTTP and message queuing systems.
-All those services will be in turn encapsulated in different virtual machines.
+In this exercise we will create a simple microservices infrastructure, having an API Gateway connected to two services.
+While one service, the inventory API, retrieves data from a PostgreSQL database, the other service, the billing API, exclusively processes messages received through RabbitMQ without direct database interactions.
+Communication between these services will occur via HTTP and message queuing systems.
+Each of these services will operate within distinct virtual machines, facilitating a segregated environment for their functionalities.

 #### General overview